ahanamallik1/EVCharger/README.md

 installed.
 This simulation helps in making informed decisions about infrastructure investments and energy requirements.

 Installation
-1.Navigate to the folder cd my-app
+1.Navigate to the folder my-app
 2.Run the following commands in the terminal

 - Install Dependencies - yarn install